liying3/Project5-WebGL/README.md

 INTRODUCTION:
 -------------------------------------------------------------------------------

-There're two parts in this project.
+There are two parts in this project.
 The first part is the Image Processor, and the second part is a Wave Vertex Shader.

 In the first part of this project, I implemented a GLSL vertex shader to create a dynamic wave animation using code that runs entirely on the GPU.